Slow Cooker Cream Cheese Chicken Taquitos

-Flavorful creamy chicken made in the slow cooker, then rolled up in soft tortillas and baked or a few minutes until crispy!
+Flavorful creamy chicken made in the slow cooker, then rolled up in soft tortillas and baked for a few minutes until crispy!
 An easy and tasty meal you’ll want to make again and again!

 Try these other Mexican inspired dishes next!
 Like my Beef Enchiladas, Mexican Salsa Recipe for Canning, and Easy Beef Empanadas.